By James Chittenden

 Media turns your anger into their gold!

 Political season is a great opportunity for media to drive traffic and ratings by dialing up the emotion.
-Themes such as crime, race, or coronavirus all talk to the dark side.
+Themes such as crime, race, or politics all talk to the dark side.
 It doesn’t matter whether the stories are based on facts or conjecture.
 Media platforms post political red meat on social media and people respond emotionally.
 They click the article, comment on it, and share it.

 All of that traffic enables these platforms and media outlets to charge high rates to their advertisers.
 You can see why they work to play the emotions of readers.